27 September 2018 - 4 November 2018

-The exhibition will show original artwork from the planner as well as newly created works in a variety of media.
-Playfully activating objects within our permanent galleries, and drawing on never or rarely seen artefacts from our collection storerooms, the project will reflect on a myriad of connections between Jewish culture and history and the literary sci-fi and gothic genres.
+The exhibition shows original artwork from the planner as well as newly created works in a variety of media.
+Playfully activating objects within our permanent galleries, and drawing on never or rarely seen artefacts from our collection storerooms, this project reflects on a myriad of connections between Jewish culture and history and the literary sci-fi and gothic genres.

 This exhibition is supported by Outset Contemporary Art Fund.